rapidftr/RapidFTR-chef-repo/README.md

 		bundle install

-*	Run the tests.
+* Add the vagrant box that we use as our VM base.
+There's more info about boxes on Vagrant's site (<http://vagrantup.com/docs/getting-started/boxes.html>).

+    vagrant box add lucid32 http://files.vagrantup.com/lucid32.box

+* Create the VM and run the tests against it.

     cd test
 		rake full

 	That will boot up a virtual machine running Ubuntu, "provision" the machine using the chef-repo rooted one directory up from the test directory (ie, using your working copy of the cookbooks), and run test/*_spec.rb.
+This can take a while, but may need some input to approve network access the first-time, depending on your firewall setup.

 *	Run just: